Skip to content llms.txt

 • type — always commands for this content type

-• source_format — the format of the source file (toml, md, yaml)
+• source_format — the format of the source file (md for all supported providers)

 • has_source — indicates the item includes a source file with the command definition